DarkSamurai1907/PV-Facility-Detection/README.md

 Automatic Detection of Photovoltaic Facilities using the Enhanced U-NET method https://doi.org/10.1117/1.JRS.17.014516

-ALL UPDATED CODE IS PRESENT ONLY IN "PV_Facility_Detection.ipynb".
+**ALL UPDATED CODE IS PRESENT IN "PV_Facility_Detection.ipynb"**.
 This includes training the multi-spectral images.

 ## Steps to run
 1. Download the code.